python/cpython/Doc/library/asyncio-task.rst

 is explicitly caught, it should generally be propagated when clean-up is complete.
 Most code can safely ignore :exc:`asyncio.CancelledError`.

-asyncio components that enable structured concurrency, like :class:`asyncio.TaskGroup` and the :func:`asyncio.timeout` context manager, are implemented using cancellation internally and might misbehave if a coroutine swallows :exc:`asyncio.CancelledError`.
-In particular, they might :func:`uncancel <asyncio.Task.uncancel>` a task to properly isolate cancelling only a given structured block within the task's body.
+The asyncio components that enable structured concurrency, like :class:`asyncio.TaskGroup` and the :func:`asyncio.timeout` context manager, are implemented using cancellation internally and might misbehave if a coroutine swallows :exc:`asyncio.CancelledError`.

 .. _taskgroups: